rickwassing/cicada-develop/docs/overview-pipeline.rst

 **To manually create Sleep Window Events,**

-:ref:`follow the instructions in the next section <overview-interface-create-events>`.
+:ref:`follow the instructions in the section on how to create events <overview-interface-create-events>`.

 **To import a sleep diary,**

-:ref:`please refer to the section on importing sleep diaries <index-top>`.
+:ref:`follow the instructions in the section on importing sleep diaries <index-top>`.

 **To create Sleep Window Events using GGIR's sleep detection algorithm,**